MatthewGRowe/CleanWeb/content/unity/unitymanual5.md

 #Link is case sensitive!
 thumbnail = "img/unity/cover5.png" #Thumbnail image

-lead = "It is important to have a gun and to be able to shoot people!
+lead = "It is important to have a gun and to be able to shoot your enemies with it!
 Not a political statement but a game developer mantra, learn how to shoot your enemies in the face, or wherever takes your fancy with this guide." # Lead text comments = false # Enable Disqus comments for specific page authorbox = true # Enable authorbox for specific page pager = true # Enable pager navigation (prev/next) for specific page